ahmadpanah/Holy-Quran/README.md

 ### 7. **High Speed and Performance**
 Optimized for fast loading and instant responsiveness, even on lower-end devices.

+### 8. **Share Verse in Another Applications**
+The shared content will include both the Arabic verse and its translation (if available) separated by a line break.

 ---

 ## About the Project: